-- Determine accumulation rate and temperature changes on the Greenland and Antarctic ice sheets and in alpine regions where instrumental records are rare. - Understand changes in the chemistry and isotopic composition of the atmosphere during the Industrial Period, including greenhouse gases, acidic species, oxidants, toxic metals, and trace species such as hydrocarbons. - Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
-These data can also be used to ground-truth highresolution climate models. - Elucidate air-snow exchange processes and transfer functions between atmospheric aerosols and gases and snow composition on ice sheets and alpine glaciers. - Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and

-- environmental parameters (e.g., temperature, accumulation rate, atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies.
+- Constrain surface mass balance processes including accumulation, surface melt, runoff and refreezing, and evaluate areas of water retention in perched water tables and aquifers in Greenland and Antarctica.
+These data can also be used to ground-truth high-resolution climate models. - Improve understanding of relevant physical and chemical processes related to snow deposition and post-depositional changes (including metamorphism, in situ chemical processes, interactions with cosmic rays, etc.) and their effects on atmospheric chemistry preservation and interpretation of geochemical signals (including atmospheric) at larger depths - Calibrate snow/firn/ice properties measured remotely (e.g., borehole, ground, airborne, and satellite-based measurements) with in situ data, thereby allowing interpolation based on remote sensing data. - Produce detailed temporal and spatial (regional-scale) maps of climate and environmental parameters (e.g., temperature, accumulation rate, atmospheric and snow chemistry), and anthropogenic impacts. - Develop an inventory of microbes within ice to improve understanding of the role of microbes related to geological, chemical, and climatological changes. - Improve records of global and local volcanism for climate forcing and geohazard studies.